 Income on which tax has to be paid includes:

 - earnings from employment, including benefits in kind

 - earnings from self-employment

 - most pensions income, including state, occupational and personal pensions

 - income from a trust.

 For more information about which kinds of income are taxable, see Taxable and non-taxable income.

 To calculate roughly how much income tax is payable for a particular tax year, use the following steps.
 The income tax rules are complex so this will not necessarily give you the precise answer in every case:

 Step 1 Add together all your taxable income, before tax, from all sources, including employed earnings and self-employed profits, taxable social security benefits, income from renting out accommodation, pensions and interest from bank and building society accounts, for that year.
-Exclude non-taxable income such as housing benefit, pension credit, maternity allowance, child benefit, child tax credit and working tax credit, disability living allowance, premium bond prizes and lottery winnings.
+Exclude non-taxable income such as housing benefit, pension credit, maternity allowance, child benefit, child tax credit and working tax credit, personal independence payment, premium bond prizes and lottery winnings.
 For a full list of tax-free income see Taxable and non-taxable income.
 You must use gross amounts in Step 1, that is, the amount of taxable income before any tax was deducted.

 Step 2 Check whether you can claim tax relief for any money you have spent out over the year.
 For example, on your contributions towards a retirement annuity (but not on pension contributions where tax relief is given at source – these are taken into account in Step 4) or for paying certain employment expenses.
 Take these off here.
 If you are self-employed, business expenses are deducted before reaching your taxable profit.